I recently had the wonderful opportunity to speak at TEDxEmory . The overall theme

 So how do we practice effective listening?
 Here are a few tips.

-> 1. As psychiatrist and author M. Scott Peck says, set yourself aside.
-Be present in the
+1. As a psychiatrist and author M. Scott Peck says, set yourself aside.
+Be present at the

-> moment, and try not to become distracted by your own wandering thoughts or the
+moment, and try not to become distracted by your own wandering thoughts or the

 next items on your to-do list.
 Scientist Bill Nye reminds us to listen, knowing that,

 2. Ask open-ended questions.
 This gives the other person the opportunity to

 elaborate on the subject matter they’re talking about, and to explain their thoughts